What is Trademark Opposition?

 Ownership

-The Opposer should make sure that it is the owner of the senior trademark and file the opposition under its corporate name.
+The Opposer should make sure that it is the owner of the senior trademark and file the opposition under its corporate name, if a corporation, or another entity that it controls.

 If a related company or licensee is using the trademark, a review of all agreements should be made prior to filing a notice of opposition to ensure rightful ownership and proper chain of title.